 Most mild cases of avian pox resolve on their own with minimal scarring.
 Supportive care, including prevention of secondary infections, can be given to infected, captive birds.

 Avian pox is a highly transmissible disease and is influenced by the density of birds and biting insects.
 Reduction of mosquito numbers can be achieved by elimination of standing water that act as breeding sites.
 Discouraging congregations of birds by removing bird feeders and birdbaths is important in controlling outbreaks.
-Feeders and baths can be disinfected with a 10% bleach solution.
+Feeders and baths can be disinfected with a 10% bleach solution and kept down for at least two weeks.

 For captive birds, isolation of infected birds and disinfection of cages are important.
 Vaccines for domestic poultry are available.